mattbocosoft/presentation-gitflow-and-semanticversioning/README.md

 ![semantic-versioning](images/semantic-versioning.png)

 Semantic Versioning is an attempt to, as it's name suggests, standardize the *meaning* as well as syntax of version numbers.
 The [main webpage of the Semantic Versioning project](http://semver.org) declares that the goal of the project is to deal with 'dependency hell'.
-Indeed, Semantic Versioning is a very popular versioning convention adopted by [CocoaPods](https://github.com/mattbocosoft/presentation-cocoapods).
+Indeed, Semantic Versioning is a very popular versioning convention adopted by [CocoaPods](https://github.com/mattbocosoft/presentation-cocoapods) and allows product developers to be able to count on the backwards-compatibility of dependency updates.

 [Not everyone agrees](https://gist.github.com/jashkenas/cbd2b088e20279ae2c8e) with the practice of Semantic Versioning, arguing that Semantic Versioning "prioritize[s] a mechanistic understanding of a codebase over a human one".

 There are many unique methods of assigning versions to product releases, and each organization has it's own unique style.
 For OS X, Apple uses a two-component version number (e.g. 10.11) combined with a natural language name (e.g. "El Capitan"). iOS on the other hand uses a system that appears to be equivalent to.

 Cocoapods...

+###Beginning Development

+The initial version of a product or library using Semantic Versioning starts at 0.1.0.
+Since all changes are potentially break backwards-compatibility, it does make sense to increase the major version until release, so the product does not increase to 1.0.0 until the first public release.

 ###Major